 You can find demo sites in the library that are meant for blogs, podcast sites, shops, and more.
 I liked that there were templates that I could choose from to rebrand the Morning Upgrade, and there were more than enough options for page builders that I didn’t struggle to find one I liked.

-I think it is helpful to have these built-out templates because it helps you visualize what your site will look like.
-Also, it gives you a head start because you can install the demo site and play around with the different designs before deciding on what you like best.
+I think it is helpful to have these built-out templates because they help you visualize what your site will look like.
+Also, it gives you a head start because you can install the demo site and play around with the different designs and page builders before deciding on what you like best.

 3. GeneratePress Lowers Your Website Build Cost

-Originally, I had been looking at doing a custom coded design for the redesign.
-But, I decided to go with GeneratePress because it cut down on the cost of the project without sacrificing the quality, usability and speed of the site.
-After checking out their free version, I found a design I REALLY liked in the site library, so I just installed it on Morning Upgrade and customized it with my brand elements and content.
+Originally, I had been looking at doing a custom-coded design for the redesign.
+However, I decided to go with a GeneratePress theme because it cut down on the cost of the project without sacrificing the quality, usability, and speed of the site.
+After checking out their free version, I found a page builder design I REALLY liked in the site library, so I just installed it on Morning Upgrade and customized it with my brand elements and content.

 4. GeneratePress Reduces Site Development Time

 Websites usually take a few months to be built because the development company is building the design from scratch.
 Getting the design right requires a lot of back and forth between them and the client.
 With GeneratePress, I was able to choose the design I liked and then have my developer customize it.
 The ability to access custom CSS was easy to find, adjusting between page builder and theme builder setup was simple, and I never felt like I had to wait for the WordPress site to load when using GeneratePress.
 This cut down on the design time and the back and forth to get it where I wanted it.
 I will mention that some of the website theme builder options included in GeneratePress Premium were pretty savvy!
-Time is money after all!
+Time is money, after all.